-Moreover, the development industry has a significant role in implementing Connect.
-By working alongside The City, developers and the private sector can help build a park system that not only complements new and existing neighborhoods but also contributes to the overall sustainability and resilience of neighbourhoods.
+The development industry also has a significant role in implementing Connect.
+By working alongside The City, developers and other private sector partners can help build a park system that not only complements new and existing neighbourhoods, but also contributes to the overall sustainability and resilience of neighbourhoods.
 This collaboration will be pivotal in delivering a park system that is both robust and adaptable, capable of serving the community's evolving needs for generations to come.